cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 !!!
 Important
-    By default the `recovery` method strictly uses the `name` of the cluster in the `externalClusters` section to locate the main folder of the backup data within the object store, which is normally reserved for the name of the server.
-You can specify a different one with the `barmanObjectStore.serverName` property (by default assigned to the value of `name` in the external clusters definition).
+    By default the `recovery` method strictly uses the `name` of the cluster in the `externalClusters` section as the name of the main folder of the backup data within the object store, which is normally reserved for the name of the server.
+You can specify a different folder name with the `barmanObjectStore.serverName` property.

 !!!
 Note
     In the above example we are taking advantage of the parallel WAL restore